gravit09/gravit09/README.md

 # Hi 👋, I'm Gravit

 Hello there!
 I'm a second-year student pursuing a Bachelor of Technology (B.Tech) in Computer Science at GLA University, Mathura.
-I have a strong passion for frontend development and enjoy working with technologies such as HTML, CSS, and JavaScript.
+I have a strong passion for frontend development and enjoy working with technologies such as HTML, CSS,JavaScript and React.
 I have experience building projects using React and have been actively expanding my knowledge by learning TypeScript and Next.js.

 ## Skills